rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=5qDtOhCn61I#t=113

-Other: you are able to glitch up the mini-game of first phase of the Tisiphone fight.
-After Tisiphone gets the mini-game symbol over her head, first do a glitched ground tether at her by holding R-stick to a direction while you tether her.
-The tether should miss.
-Then do an air tether to her while holding R-stick to a direction.
-The tether should hit and the mini-game starts.
+Other: Tisiphone's first phase mini-game glitch

-The effect of this fairly odd combination doesn't become apparent until the start of the next phase.
+Tisiphone's first fight mini-game can be glitched if you attempt to use it very late, right before Tisiphone recovers.
+The effect doesn't become apparent until the start of the next phase.
 Now, doing some damage to Tisiphone makes her enter mini-game mode almost instantly, and activating the mini-game reveals that it's the same one that ended the first phase of the fight!
-So the fight is in a strange limbo where Tisiphone's health and A.I. are from the end of the first fight, but Megaera is around as well.
-Letting the fight linger on for long enough makes Megaera lose her A.I., causing her to just hop in place menacingly
+So, the fight is in a strange limbo where Tisiphone's health and A.I. are from the end of the first fight, but Megaera is around as well.

-- she anticipates the sisters' scripted combination attack to start.
+Doing enough damage to Megaera makes her lose her A.I. and she just starts hopping menacingly in place - she is anticipating the sisters' scripted combination attack to start, but it cannot start since Tisiphone is in wrong phase and will not respond to it.

-Meanwhile, activating the mini-game on Tisiphone causes a glitchy mini-game since Megaera won't participate in it.
+Meanwhile, activating the mini-game on Tisiphone causes a glitchy looking mini-game with an invisible Megaera.
 Winning the mini-game mostly returns things to normal and the next phase of the fight can continue proper.
-Alternatively, you can ignore the mini-game and Tisiphone and simply deal enough damage to Megaera to also force the fight to continue like normal.

 Losing the mini-game instead causes the fight to revert back to phase 1 and Megaera entirely disappears - apparently she drops out of bounds.
 The camera will glitch up and go underground for a moment and you become checkpointed...
 Now the fight is unwinnable, since the next time you damage Tisiphone enough she won't enter her mini-game phase.
 Instead she just laughs on the spot endlessly!
+The explanation for this strange behavior is that she is also waiting for the sisters' scripted combination attack to begin, but again, it cannot start since Megaera is nowhere to be found.

+One time when I tried out this glitch and Tisiphone was lying on the ground stunned, all of a sudden Megaera did her grab to Kratos, which I don't think she's even supposed to use again after Tisiphone appears.
+After winning it, there was a weird slightly sideways camera angle.
+After a few seconds, Tisiphone got back up and said her usual line about "defeating this mongrel" and phase 2 began properly.

+Alternatively, if you ignore Tisiphone entirely and simply deal enough damage to Megaera, this may also force the fight to continue like normal.

 Videos:
 1, AKheon's vid:
         https://www.youtube.com/watch?v=6y2EdUdjNqI

+Other: Tisiphone's final phase mini-game glitch

-Other: a similar type of mini-game glitch can be done at the 3rd phase of Tisiphone fight as well.
-Doing the same input - first a glitched ground tether, then an air tether where you hold R-stick to a direction - can make Kratos do the 2nd phase mini-game to Tisiphone instead of the finisher QTE.
+A similar type of mini-game glitch can be done in the final phase of the Tisiphone fight as well.
+This time Kratos does the 1st phase mini-game to Tisiphone instead of the finisher QTE.
 Losing the mini-game drops Megaera out of bounds like usual, but at least the fight won't get stuck afterwards since the game knows you're basically in the last phase of the fight and can continue damaging Tisiphone to bring her back to the finishing mini-game again.

 It's also possible to start the finishing QTE after having dropped Megaera out of bounds to have the scene slightly glitched up with no Megaera at all.
 The